tarunjangra/angular/README.md

                }
              });

-      // That will help you to control on all childs to guard routes.
+      // That will help you to guard on all child routes.
       CanActivateChild(
               route: ActivatedRouteSnapshot,
               state: RouterStateSnapshot